 On S/390 you can append boot parameters in the parm file.
 This file can either be in ASCII or EBCDIC format.
+It needs to be fixed-width with 80 characters per line.
 A sample parm file parmfile.debian is provided with the installation images.
+If a parameter is too long to fit into the 80 characters limit it can simply be continued in the first column of the next line.
+All the lines are concatenated without spaces when being passed to the kernel.